 - Estes Drive (Martin Luther King Jr. Boulevard to Caswell)

-Constructing bicycle and pedestrian facilities along Estes Drive from Marin Luther King Jr. Boulevard to Caswell Road.
-Includes bike lanes and sidewalks on the north and south sides of Estes Drive and an off-road multi-use trail on the north side.
-Construction in spring 2018.
+Constructing bicycle and pedestrian facilities along Estes Drive from Martin Luther King Jr. Boulevard to Caswell Road.
+Includes a bike lane and a multi-use path on the north side and bike lane and a sidewalk on the south side of Estes Drive and an off-road multi-use trail on the north side.
+Flags outlining easements on private property are placed along the project.
+Construction schedule is pending.
 Learn more at townofchapelhill.org/residents/transportation/estes-drive-sidepath-project.

 - Morgan Creek Trail (3 segments)

 Currently design work is underway for the following three segments.
-Construction could occur as early as 2018 if design and permitting can be completed.
+Construction could begin by late 2019 if design and permitting can be completed.

 - Morgan Creek Trail (East Extension) – Extending trail eastward across Merritt’s Pasture to Fordham Boulevard.
 The trail is being designed as a side path along Fordham Boulevard to Oteys Road.